ryanbruzan/ryanbruzan/README.md

 I'm Ryan, a Senior Software Engineer.

-With over 10 years of industry experience, I craft exceptional products that blend elegant design with powerful functionality.
-I have a knack for starting from scratch, conceptualizing and building applications from the ground up.
+With over 10 years of industry experience, I craft products that blend elegant design with powerful functionality.
+My expertise lies in the full user journey, from user research and product design, to backend database architecture, API development, and frontend UI engineering.

 :briefcase: &nbsp; I’m employed as a Senior Software Engineer at [VSCO&reg; &rarr;](https://www.vsco.co)